Menu

 Edwin Josephs, Non-Executive Director

-Picture of Edwin Jospehs, Non-Executive DirectorEdwin joined the board as a non-executive director in November 2020.
+Edwin Jospehs, Non-Executive DirectorEdwin joined the board as a non-executive director in November 2020.
 He qualified as a chartered management accountant in 1984 and has extensive knowledge of corporate governance, risk and assurance and has held a number of senior financial positions.

 Edwin has also held senior roles in the public and charity sectors, including at the National Consumer Council and the Legal Services Board and was previously a non-executive board member for Chartered Institute of Management Accountants (CIMA) UK.